cdmandrews/cdmandrews.github.io/3301/weekly/week-08-notes.md

 ## Looking ahead

-[Week 9](week-09-notes) marks us coming to the end of the first unit of the course.
-In the first half of the course, you've gotten a rapid-fire introduction to primary strategies, elements, and approaches to technical and professional writing.
+[Week 9](week-09-notes) marks a transition in the course.
+In the first half of the course, you've gotten a rapid-fire introduction to primary strategies, elements, concepts, and approaches to technical and professional writing.
 It was quick and dirty, I know!
-Don't worry--through the next part of the course, we'll return to these ideas, refine them and look at examples in your fields, that will help you put them into action.
+Don't worry--through the next part of the course, we'll return to these ideas, refine them and look at more examples in your fields, that will help you put them into action.

 Next week, you will zoom out and think broadly again about what technical and professional writing/communication is all about and how some of the things you've learned apply to the kinds of writing you see yourself doing 'out there' in the professional world.
+We'll do two things:

-As you'll remember from [the syllabus](../index.html), there's no mid-term exam in the course.
-Next week's Tuesday discussion is mid-term-ish in spirit, in that I'm asking you to return to some of the very first questions we asked in the course.
+ 1. Next week's Tuesday discussion is mid-term-ish in spirit, in that you'll participate in a discussion forum that asks you to return to some of the very first questions we asked in the course.
+As noted on [the syllabus](../index.html), there is **no mid-term exam** in the course.

-Next Thursday, you will also turn in your fact sheet on professional writing in your field.
+ 2. Then on Thursday, you will turn in your fact sheet on professional writing in your field.